Evilazaro/APIM-Accelerator/docs/getting-started/prerequisites.md

 # Prerequisites

-Before deploying the Azure API Management Landing Zone Accelerator, ensure you have the required tools, permissions, and environment setup.
+Before deploying the Azure API Management Accelerator, ensure you have the required tools, permissions, and environment setup.

 ## 📋 Required Tools